Bourbon Democrat

-Bourbon Democrat was a term used in the United States in the later 19th century and early 20th century (1872–1904) to refer to members of the Democratic Party who were ideologically aligned with fiscal conservatism or classical liberalism, especially those who supported presidential candidates Charles O'Conor in 1872, Samuel J. Tilden in 1876, President Grover Cleveland in 1884, 1888, and 1892 and Alton B. Parker in 1904.
+Bourbon Democrat was a term used in the United States in the late 19th century and early 20th century (1872–1904) to refer to members of the Democratic Party who were ideologically aligned with fiscal conservatism or classical liberalism, especially those who supported presidential candidates Charles O'Conor in 1872; Samuel J. Tilden in 1876; President Grover Cleveland in 1884, 1888, and 1892; and Alton B. Parker in 1904.

-Bourbon Democrats were promoters of a form of laissez-faire capitalism which included opposition to the high-tariff protectionism that the Republicans were then advocating, as well as fiscal discipline.
-They represented business interests, generally supporting the goals of banking and railroads, but opposing subsidies and trade protectionism.
-They opposed the annexation of Hawaii.
-They fought for the gold standard against the use of silver to inflate prices., thereby promoting what they called "hard" and "sound" money.
-Strong supporters of states' rights and reform movements such as the Civil Service Reform and opponents of the corrupt city bosses, Bourbons led the fight against the Tweed Ring.
+Bourbon Democrats were promoters of a form of laissez-faire capitalism which included opposition to the high-tariff protectionism that the Republicans were advocating, as well as fiscal discipline.
+They represented business interests, generally supporting the goals of banking and railroads but opposing subsidies and trade protectionism; they opposed the annexation of Hawaii; they fought for the gold standard against the use of silver to inflate prices, thereby promoting what they called "hard" and "sound" money.
+As strong supporters of states' rights and reform movements such as the Civil Service Reform and opponents of the corrupt city bosses, Bourbons led the fight against the Tweed Ring.
 The anti-corruption theme earned the votes of many Republican Mugwumps in 1884.

 After 1904, the Bourbons faded away.
-Woodrow Wilson abandoned his Bourbonism and made a deal in 1912 with the leading opponent of the Bourbons, William Jennings Bryan: Bryan endorsed Wilson for the Democratic nomination and Wilson named Bryan Secretary of State.
+Woodrow Wilson abandoned his Bourbonism and made a deal in 1912 with the leading opponent of the Bourbons, William Jennings Bryan: Bryan endorsed Wilson for the Democratic nomination, and Wilson named Bryan Secretary of State.

 The term "Bourbon Democrats" was never used by the Bourbon Democrats themselves.
-It was not the name of any specific or formal group and no one running for office ever ran on a Bourbon Democrat ticket.
+It was not the name of any specific or formal group, and no one running for office ever ran on a Bourbon Democrat ticket.
 The term "Bourbon" refers to the reactionary government of France that replaced Napoleon in 1815.
-A number of splinter Democratic parties, such as the Straight-Out Democratic Party (1872) and the National Democratic Party (1896), that actually ran candidates, fall under the more general label of Bourbon Democrats.
+Splinter Democratic parties—such as the Straight-Out Democratic Party (1872) and the National Democratic Party (1896) that actually ran candidates—fall under the more general label of Bourbon Democrats.